USAJOBS/openopps-help/opportunity/where.md

 section: opportunity
 category: opportunity
 sidenav: where
-title: What's the difference between virtual and in-person opportunity?
+title: What's the difference between a virtual and in-person opportunity?
 ---

 ## Participating in a virtual or in-person opportunity